mcmatan/ImageOpenTransition/README.md

   usingNavigationController: usingNavigationController, duration: 0.4)
 ```

+## Usage

+* Create "ImageScaleTransitionObject" For each image you woould like to animate.
+Pass the UIImageView to animate from, and the UIImageView to animate to.

 * You must pass the ImageView you would like to animate to.
 You can or allocate it before the controller is presented,